dewiniaid/TimeControl/README.md

 ### 0.1.1 (2017-12-11)

-* Add a simple indicator in the upper-right when timewarp is active.
+* Add a simple indicator in the upper-left when timewarp is active.